Vantiq/vantiq-extension-sources/llrpConnector/README.md

 }
 ```

-### RFID Reader Tag Data
+### RFID Reader Tag Data Message

 The RFID Reader Tag Data is sent to the Vantiq Source as the LLRP Connector receives the data from the RFID Reader.
-When the connection is down between the RFID Reader and the LLRP Connector, the RFID Reader caches any Tags found in the antenna's Field Of View (FOV).
-One reconnected, the cached tags read will be sent to the Vantiq source.
+When the connection is down between the RFID Reader and the LLRP Connector, the RFID Reader caches any Tags found in
+the antenna's Field Of View (FOV).
+Once reconnected, the cached tags read will be sent to the Vantiq source.

+RFID Tags will continually send their ID while charged by the RFID Reader through an antenna.
+The RFID Reader will
+count the number of times a tag reports since the last time it was asked to report.
+The configured `tagReadInterval`
-Additionally, based on the configured `tagReadInterval` value specified in the Vantiq source, tag data will be received by the LLRP Connector and Tag Data message is sent to the Vantiq source.
+value specified in the Vantiq source, identifies the frequency the RFID Reader should report its findings from all
+antennas.
+This reported findings is received by the LLRP Connector and the RFID Reader Tag Data Message is sent
+to the Vantiq Source.

 The JSON format of RFID Reader Tag Data message contains the following properties:
 * **eventType** - `readerData`